 On September 16, 1987, the United Nations together with 45 other countries signed the Montreal Protocol, to limit and ultimately phase out the production of manmade chemicals like chlorofluorocarbons (CFCs) and 95 other ozone-depleting materials.

 On December 19, 2000, The United Nations General Assembly designated September 16 as World Ozone Day in the memory of the date of inking of Montreal Protocol.
 Since then, September 16th has been celebrated as the #WorldOzoneDay.

 16 September is celebrated across the globe as World Ozone Day.
-The theme for the World Ozone Day 2020 is Ozone for life: 35 years of ozone layer protection.
-It marks 35 years of the Vienna Convention.
+The theme of World Ozone Day 2021 is Montreal Protocol – keeping us, our food and vaccines cool.